 Meningococcal meningitis is inflammation of the tissues and fluid surrounding the brain and spinal cord.
 It can be caused by bacteria or viruses.
 Symptoms can include fever, sudden severe headache, stiff neck, rash, nausea, and vomiting.

-The bacteria that causes meningococcal meningitis is very common.
-Most people will carry this bacteria in the back of their nose and throat at some point in their lives without ever getting sick.
-In a few people, the bacteria overcomes the body’s immune system and passes through the lining of the nose and throat into the blood stream where it can cause meningitis.
+The bacteria that cause meningococcal meningitis is quite common.
+Most people will carry these bacteria in the back of their nose and throat at some point in their lives without ever getting sick.
+In a few people, the bacteria overcome the body’s immune system and passes through the lining of the nose and throat into the blood stream where it can cause meningitis.